YvanBatallones-usteng/2ECE-A-Programming-Assignments/README.md

 * **Emoticon Problem**
   A program that detects specific words in an input string (`smile`, `grin`, `sad`, `mad`) and replaces them with corresponding emoticons.

+* **Unpacking List Problem**
+  A program that detaches the first and last indexes of an array and displays it seperately as 'First','Middle',and 'last'.
 ## File

 * `2ECEA_PA1_Batallones.ipynb` — Jupyter Notebook containing the solutions.